 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We’ve all been there: You’re enjoying a quiet evening watching your favorite show, but you notice the spinning buffering wheel appeals more often than usual.
+We’ve all been there: You’re enjoying a quiet evening watching your favorite show, but you notice the spinning buffering wheel appears more often than usual.
 Your phone's photo uploads are taking longer than normal, and your online chat with your friend drops every third sentence.

 Is it a problem with the internet?
 Maybe.
 Or maybe neighbors (or strangers) are using your home Wi-Fi.